Azure/azure-functions-durable-powershell/src/Help/Start-DurableOrchestration.md

 ### System.String (InstanceId)

 You can pipe strings to the -InstanceId parameter to specify a custom instance ID for the orchestration.

+### System.String (Version)

+You can pipe strings to the -Version parameter to specify a version for the orchestration function.

 ## OUTPUTS